Semrush helps you:

 Let’s take a look at how you can use this tool to find keywords for your ecommerce site.

-First, enter a competitor into SEMrush’s search field:
+Then, navigate to the “Organic Research” tool and enter a competitor into Semrush’s search field:

 Nice!

-SEMrush will show you sites that are similar to the one you’re looking at.
+Semrush will show you sites similar to the one you’re looking at.

 Repeat this process with the competitors you just found.